 Results

 The final results met our accuracy goal, albeit not by much.
 The accuracy and f1 results of the five classifiers as well as the majority vote are shown below.
 Four of the five individual classifiers turned in results in the upper 80s, the Logistic Regression classifier performed best and the Random Forest classifier trailed at a still-respectable 0.84 accuracy/f1.
 Despite the different approaches to preparation and classification, it is apparent that there was not a lot of independence in these classifiers given the very small (0.01) bump in overall accuracy from voting.
 Had these results been completely independent, we would have expected the final accuracy to be around 0.98, or at the very least in the mid-90s.
-As such, the final result of 0.90 was a bit disappointing, even though it met our goal.
+At the same time, our final result of 0.90 did match the accuracy benchmark set by the Maas, et al. paper that introduced the dataset.
+[5]